syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.NETCORE/columns/columns.md

 ### Using methods

-You can also show or hide columns in the ASP.NET Core Grid using the `showColumns` and `hideColumns`(../../api/grid/#hidecolumns) methods of the grid control.
+You can also show or hide columns in the ASP.NET Core Grid using the `showColumns` and `hideColumns` methods of the grid control.
 These methods allow you to show or hide columns based on either the `headerText` or the `field` of the column.

 **Based on header text**

 You can dynamically show or hide columns in the Grid based on the header text by invoking the `showColumns` or `hideColumns` methods.
 These methods take an array of column header texts as the first parameter, and the value `headerText` as the second parameter to specify that you are showing or hiding columns based on the header text.

-Here's an example of how to show or hide a column based on the HeaderText in the ASP.NET CORE Grid:
+Here's an example of how to show or hide a column based on the headerText in the ASP.NET CORE Grid:

 {% tabs %}
 {% highlight cshtml tabtitle="CSHTML" %}